d3fc/d3fc/packages/d3fc-annotation/README.md

 <a name="line_decorate" href="#line_decorate">#</a> *line*.**decorate**(*[decorateFunc]*)

-If *decorateFunc* is specified, sets the decorate function used when joining the lines to SVG elements.
+If *decorateFunc* is specified, sets the decorate function used when joining the lines to SVG elements or drawing the lines on the canvas.
 If not specified, returns the current decorate function.

 ## Crosshair Annotation